Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv_editing/layout_workflow.rst

 the Mirror Modifier would be applied, resulting in a physical mirror and a complete head.
 You could then make both side physically different by editing one side and not the other.
-Unwrapping would produce a full set of UVs (for each side) and painting could thus be different for each side of the face, which is more realistic.)
+Unwrapping would produce a full set of UVs (for each side) and painting could thus be different for each side of the face, which is more realistic).

 Iteration and Refinement